Writing Coaching for Residential Students

-The Writing Lab is an additional form of assistance the Writing Center provides.
-Located in the Jerry Falwell Library 260 suite, the Writing Lab provides a space for you to work on writing assignments where a Writing Coach is on call to answer any quick questions you may have as they arise.
-You are not required to reserve a slot to visit the Writing Lab, so you may drop in any time during our open hours.
+Available Monday-Thursday 12 p.m. – 9 p.m. and Friday 12 p.m. – 5 p.m., the Writing Lab provides a space for you to work on writing assignments with a Writing Coach on call to answer any quick questions you may have.
+You are not required to reserve a slot to visit the Writing Lab, so you may visit or chat us any time during our open hours.
 If you are visiting in person, please bring your own laptop and any relevant assignment materials.

 Services for Professors

-The Writing Center offers in-class presentations and other options to help orient your students in writing a paper, writing using specific formatting, and all our services.
+The Writing Center offers in-class presentations and other options to help orient your students in writing a paper, writing with specific formatting, and using our services.
 If you schedule a presentation with us, we’ll send a trained presenter to your class in order to display a complete visual presentation and discuss the topic(s) of your choice.

 - Introduction to The Writing Center: 5 min. presentation on our services and how we can improve any writer

-- Paper Writing-From Start to Finish.
-20-50 min. presentation writing a great paper for an academic setting
+- Paper Writing-From Start to Finish: 20-50 min. presentation on writing a great paper for an academic setting

-- Formatting an Academic Paper.
-10-20 min. presentation formatting a paper for MLA, APA, or Turabian.
+- Formatting an Academic Paper: 10-20 min. presentation on formatting a paper for MLA, APA, or Turabian

 - The Writing Center for Credit: Create a program with the Writing Center in which your students can earn regular or extra credit for visiting us.
 We keep records of every visit to the Writing Center and will be able to report to you which students visited us at which times at any point throughout the semester.